saians07/saians07/README.md

 ## 🙂 About Me!

 I am a plain version of human with vanilla taste.
-My mission is simple: roll regular version update, where each update just upgrade the feature but not not the taste.
+My mission is simple: roll regular version update, where each update just upgrade the feature but not the taste.

 ## 📊 Data Stack